tmarkec/row_to_grow/README.md

 - Then migrate those changes with python manage.py migrate
 - To run the project type python manage.py runserver into the terminal and open port 8000.
 - This will open the project locally for you to work on.

 ## Forking repository on GitHub
 - Login to github and find the repository
 - Under your profile photo on the right hand side you will see the fork button.
 - Click the fork button and github will create a copy to your account.

 # Credits

-- blog text world rowing & accudoch/blog
+- [world rowing](https://worldrowing.com/) & [Kevin Fujii](https://www.kevinfujii.com/rowing-fashion) for content for blog posts
-- images for my website content were taken from Unsplash
+- images for my website content were taken from [Unsplash](https://unsplash.com/)
-- all images, products and most of product description were taken from rowing shop website with consent from my friend Damir Markota who is owner of that shop
+- all images, products and most of product description were taken from [rowing shop](https://rowing-shop.com/) website with consent from my friend Damir Markota who is owner of that shop
 - Stackoverflow community helped me to find solutions for my bugs, particular one was passing the product id into the modals, and just in general to understand certain concepts
 - W3schools helped with looking up forgotten CSS,JS and PYTHON syntax and how to use it.
 - Logoapp for generating my idea to create logo for my website
+- [Code institute](https://codeinstitute.net) for their walkthrough project Butique Ado which was used as core for my website
+- youtube channels from [Denis Ivvy](https://www.youtube.com/watch?v=_ELCMngbM0E&list=PL-51WBLyFTg0omnamUjL1TCVov7yDTRng&ab_channel=DennisIvy), [Code artistan lab](https://www.youtube.com/@CodeArtisanLab), [Very accademy](https://www.youtube.com/@CodeArtisanLab) and [Rathar Kuman](https://www.youtube.com/results?search_query=rathan+kumar) which videos and django e-commerce projects I watched to get better understanding of the code
 - [Medium](https://medium.com/geekculture/django-implementing-star-rating-e1deff03bb1c) for providing example and guidance how to implement and calculate average rating
+- how to create dynamic active classes [Yash Patel](https://www.youtube.com/watch?v=qLG6B6yWH58)
+- idea and guidance for business and marketing plan came from [hubspot](https://blog.hubspot.com/marketing/ecommerce-business-plan) and [big commerce](https://www.bigcommerce.com/articles/ecommerce/business-plan/)

 ### Tutorials and inspiration

 * The project walkthrough Butique Ado from Code Institute